ohcrider/Tpl/README.md

 ## Key Binding Conflicts

-Unfortunately there are other plugins that use "ctrl + t", this is a hard problem to solve.
-If Tpl works OK via the command palette but does nothing when you use the "ctrl + alt + t" shortcut, you have two options:
+Unfortunately there are other plugins that use "ctrl + alt + t", this is a hard problem to solve.
+If Tpl works OK via the command palette but does nothing when you use the "ctrl + alt + s" shortcut, you have two options:

-1. Add ```{ "keys": ["ctrl+alt+t"], "command": "tpl" }``` to your user keybindings file.
+1. Add ```{ "keys": ["ctrl+alt+s"], "command": "tpl" }``` to your user keybindings file.
 This will override anything specified by a plugin.
 2. Find the offending plugin, and change the shortcut in its sublime-keymap file (will revert on updates)

 ### License